 Commercial nuclear reactors in the U.S. must continue to operate safely, reliably, and economically throughout their lifetimes.
 PNNL helps meet these objectives through expertise in a wide range of disciplines, including engineering, materials science, chemistry, instrumentation and control, risk assessment, physical security, and cybersecurity.
 This work is supported by the Department of Energy's Office of Nuclear Energy (DOE-NE), the Nuclear Regulatory Commission (NRC), the International Atomic Energy Agency (IAEA), commercial sponsors, and partner national laboratories.

 Detecting and withstanding materials degradation

 Materials scientists at PNNL investigate how materials degrade, helping assure that the life of existing reactors can be extended safely and that new materials can be deployed in advanced reactors.
 PNNL has the world's leading researchers in the science of stress corrosion and crack (SCC) initiation and growth.
 They use test rigs to collect material property and degradation data needed to develop degradation models and strategies for detection and intervention.
 PNNL also stewards state-of-the-art post-irradiation examination to understand how components and materials used in reactors degrade and/or fail.

 Central to this research are PNNL’s Radiochemical Processing Laboratory, a Hazard Category 2 non-reactor facility for advancing radiological material processes and solutions; the Materials Science and Technology Building; the Non-Destructive Evaluation Laboratory; and the Radiological Exposure and Metrology Calibration and Standards Laboratory.

 Probabilistic risk assessment

 PNNL nuclear experts conduct risk assessments and safety analyses that underpin the limiting conditions for safe reactor operations, administrative programs, and controls.
 The experts emphasize decision science, probabilistic risk assessments (PRAs), and systematic analyses that reveal the strengths and weaknesses of the design, construction, operation, and siting of nuclear plants.

-PNNL PRA methods have been applied to risk-informed reactor design, to extending NRC’s significance determination process regarding passive components, to reviewing risk-informed license amendment applications to NRC, to the storage and transportation of spent nuclear fuel, and to assessments of external plant hazards, such as flooding.
+PNNL PRA methods have been applied to risk-informed reactor design, to extending NRC’s significance determination process regarding passive components, to reviewing risk-informed license amendment applications to NRC, to the storage and transportation of spent nuclear fuel, and to assessments of external plant hazards, such as flooding and earthquakes.